Skip to main content

 Saint Louis University offers health insurance to SLU students for general care, emergency care, hospitalization, visits to specialists, prescription medication and other services.

-Learn More About the University Health Plan
+Learn More About Student Health Insurance From the University Health Plan

-Saint Louis University requires students to provide proof of immunization against measles, mumps, rubella, varicella, and tetanus, as well as a screening for tuberculosis.
+Saint Louis University requires students to provide proof of immunization against measles, mumps, rubella, varicella and tetanus, as well as a screening for tuberculosis.
 A meningitis vaccination is required for all freshmen living in the residence halls unless a waiver is signed.

 Learn More About Required Immunizations and Health Forms